 - TOPWhat is the Kentucky Health Information Exchange (KHIE)?

-The Kentucky Health Information Exchange (KHIE) is the information system that will support statewide exchange of health information among healthcare providers and organizations, according to nationally recognized standards.
+The Kentucky Health Information Exchange (KHIE) is a secure electronic network that supports statewide exchange of health information among healthcare providers and organizations across the commonwealth.

 - TOPWhat are the benefits of KHIE?

-KHIE supports patient‐centered care that leads to improvements in quality of care and health outcomes, a reduction in medical errors, and more efficient use of health care dollars.
+KHIE supports patient-centered care with the goal of improving the quality of care and health outcomes of Kentuckians and to reduce medical errors and make more efficient use of health care dollars.

 - TOPIs KHIE for Medicaid providers only?

-No. Any licensed provider can use the KHIE.
-While the initial priority may be on supporting Medicaid and Medicare providers in adoption and Meaningful Use, the goal is to provide the technical infrastructure and support to the fullest extent possible for all providers to participate in health information exchange.
+No. While the initial priority is to support Medicaid and Medicare providers adopt certified electronic health record technology and achieve meaningful use, the goal of KHIE is to provide the technical infrastructure and support for use by all providers across Kentucky.

-- TOPCan KHIE be used to exchange health information for patients who do not have Medicaid as a payor source?
+- TOPCan KHIE be used to exchange health information for patients who do not have Medicaid?

 Yes.
 The goal is to have full participation among all providers with all patients, regardless of payment mechanisms.

-- TOPWhat is Kentucky doing to support health information exchange?
-To support providers in achieving Meaningful Use?
+- TOPWhat is Kentucky doing to support health information exchange and help providers achieve Meaningful Use?

-KHIE provides the technical infrastructure for providers throughout the Commonwealth to engage in health information exchange and achieve Meaningful Use.
-The system is designed to be vendor and technology neutral with the focus on enabling optimal connectivity and interoperability.
+KHIE provides the technical infrastructure to enable providers in Kentucky to engage in health information exchange and facilitate the achievement of MU through the use of CEHRT.
+The system is designed to be vendor- and technology-agnostic with the focus on enabling optimal connectivity and interoperability.
+Additionally, KHIE serves as the intermediary for public health reporting for MU in Kentucky.

-KHIE staff coordinates with the Regional Extension Centers (REC), the state’s Regional Health Information Organizations (RHIO), and other state and community partners to support provider adoption and Meaningful Use.
+KHIE staff coordinates with the Kentucky Regional Extension Centers, the NorthEast Kentucky Regional Health Information and other state and community partners to support provider adoption and MU.

 - TOPAre providers required to electronically exchange health information?

-No. The Commonwealth cannot require a provider to participate in health information exchange unless the provider participates in the Kentucky Medicaid Program.
-Providers serving Medicare patients who fail to demonstrate Meaningful Use before 2015 will face a reduction in the Medicare fee schedule.
+No. The commonwealth cannot require a provider to participate in the health information exchange unless the provider participates in the EHR Incentive Program.
+Providers must attest to public health reporting objectives in stage 1 and stage 2 of meaningful use and KHIE is the public health reporting agency for MU in the state of Kentucky.
+Providers serving Medicare patients who fail to demonstrate MU before 2015 also will face a reduction in the Medicare fee schedule.

-The Commonwealth is working with the state’s Regional Health Information Organizations (RHIO) to ensure interoperability and connectivity are maintained between the regional and state health information exchange systems.
-The goal is to avoid redundancy with a seamless system in place through which the provider will continue to use the RHIO and the RHIO, in turn, will connect with KHIE, and vice versa.
+KHIE is currently working with the NeKY RHIO and will work with any RHIOs organized to maintain interoperability and connectivity between the regional and state health information exchange systems.
+The goal is to avoid redundancy with a seamless system through which the provider will continue to use the RHIO and the RHIO, in turn, will connect with KHIE, and vice versa.

 - TOPWill I be able to exchange information electronically with providers in other states?